Exotropia

 WHAT ARE THE DIFFERENT TYPES OF EXOTROPIA?

-Exotropia may be congenital (present at birth) or acquired.
-The acquired forms of exotropia include intermittent exotropia, sensory exotropia, and consecutive exotropia (exotropia that develops after surgery to treat crossed eyes).
+Exotropia can be present at birth (called congenital exotropia) or develop later in life.
+The types of exotropia that develop later are intermittent exotropia, sensory exotropia, and consecutive exotropia (which happens after surgery to fix crossed eyes)

 WHAT IS CONGENITAL EXOTROPIA?